aanyberg/.dotfiles/README.md

 # Setup files for fresh installs
 A quick way to set up your basic settings and applications for a fresh install of macOS or for when you change your Mac for a newer model.

 1. Setup Git Repo
-Clone Github repo down to your `.dotfiles` folder.
+Clone Github repo down to your `$HOME` folder.

 ```
 git clone git@github.com:aanyberg/.dotfiles.git
 ```

 2. Run Brew File
+This installs a lot of software and dependencies that are good to have for a new Mac.
+Customize this for your own needs if you want to fork this.

 ```
 source ~/.dotfiles/setup-brew.sh
 ```